 Magical thinking is a normal phase in childhood in which we think that our thoughts – or totally random, unrelated events – can change the future.
-Lots of us hang onto just a bit of magical thinking into adulthood and that’s not necessarily a bad thing (confession: I’m calling myself out a bit on coffee mug magic!).
+Lots of us hang onto just a bit of this magical thinking as we move into adulthood and that’s not necessarily a bad thing (confession: I’m calling myself out a bit on coffee mug magic!).

-2. prompting self-harm (like OCD-forms, in which repeated behavior – even to the point of pain – may be part of preventing the expected outcome),
+- Prompting self-harm (like OCD, Obsessive Compulsive Disorder, forms, in which repeated behavior – even to the point of pain – may be part of preventing the expected outcome),

 then magical thinking is generally harmless.

-On the flipside, thoughts structured as “Magical Thinking” often contribute to painful or unpleasant OCD behaviors (for example, a belief that unclean hands might cause the death of a beloved pet- leading to a compulsive need to wash hands until the skin is chapped and bleeding).
+On the flipside, thoughts structured as “Magical Thinking” can often contribute to painful or unpleasant OCD behaviors for those having the thoughts (for example, if one holds a belief that unclean hands might cause the death of a beloved pet – which could lead to a compulsive need to wash hands until the skin is chapped and bleeding).

-The mental health field can be quick to pathologize certain behaviors or thinking patterns, but if magical thinking isn’t causing suffering for you or to the people who love you, and the ability to reality-test is intact, there’s no reason to assume magical thinking style thoughts are a “problem”.
+The mental health field can be quick to pathologize certain behaviors or thinking patterns, but if magical thinking is not causing suffering for you or to the people who love you, and the ability to reality-test is intact, there is no reason to assume magical thinking style thoughts are a “problem.”

 Available for Download Below: Resources on Magical Thinking.